jsvan/The-Russia/README.md

 # The-Russia
 The Russia(-nizer) is an extension which finds and replaces mentions of Russia with "The Russia".

-The joke is that it's a play on how people used to refer to "The Ukraine", which can be interpreted as a demeaning title for a not real country.
-Now that things are going so poorly for Russia, especially morally, perhaps they deserve our condescention instead.
-Included is a webpage to make donating to Ukraine easy, for when you're feeling inspired -- it's right there. :)

-Now that there is a polarizing war which in a small part has to do with the "status" of countries, my extension subverts cultural expectations by applying the "the" to Russia instead.
-I hope people think twice about the power of small words on how they interpret the web through this app.
+And a convenient page to donate to Ukraine in the Popup.

+//The Midwest, the north, the great beyond, the Shire.
+The Ukraine. ...The Russia?

+* Explore how language has the power to shape perception.
+* Meditate on framing.
+* Spelunk the depths to which a single word can twist the mind.
+* And feel happy.

+"That's why I ask the Lord up in Heaven above
+Just what is this thing, called 'the'?"
+- Frank Sinatra//